The "I like, I wish, I wonder" retro including direct access

 A few tips: Wondering what you wish for?

-Okay, ignore the headline, it does not really have to do with the retrospective idea 😄 😄But before you actually do this retrospective, I would like to give you a few hints.
+Okay, ignore the heading, it doesn’t really have anything to do with the idea of the retrospective 😄But before you actually carry out this retrospective, I would like to give you a few tips.

 Firstly, feel free to search for a check-in that fits this retrospective idea.
 Check ins can have a very positive effect on the overall retro, as some evaluations show.
 We have a list of 21 clever retrospective check-ins in case you need inspiration